 As an equal opportunity employer the University is committed to taking affirmative action to employ and advance in employment qualified individuals with disabilities.
 This includes the commitment to make reasonable accommodation to the known physical or mental limitation of otherwise qualified individuals.

 If you are a faculty or staff member with a disability who would like to request an accommodation direct your request to your department chair (faculty), you supervisor (staff), or your department's human resources contact.
-If, after discussing the matter with these groups you need further assistance you can contact Harriette Royer, University Intercessor or Morgan Levy, Equal Opportunity Compliance Director, to discuss your options.
+While you can request an accommodation in many different ways, including verbally and through e-mail, it may be useful to review and fill out this form to gather the information necessary to make your request.
+If, after making your request you need further assistance you can contact Lynnett Van Slyke, University Intercessor and Director of Disability Compliance at 585-275-9125 or via e-mail at firstname.lastname@example.org.

 If you have been out of work due to a disability and are planning to return the staff in the Return to Work unit of the Office of Human Resources are able to answer questions or concerns that you may have.
 For more information on the resources available in that area contact Deb Martin, Return to Work Manager at 585-276-5135 or via e-mail at email@example.com.